DyogenIBENS/SCORPIOS/doc/input_description.rst

 .. image:: https://raw.githubusercontent.com/DyogenIBENS/SCORPIOS/master/doc/img/basic_sptree.png

-The fish WGD occurred in the "Clupeocephala" ancestor, and we wish to use the spotted_gar as outgroup.
+The fish WGD occurred in the branch leading to the "Clupeocephala" ancestor, and we wish to use the spotted_gar as outgroup.
 This should be specified in the configuration file as:

 .. code-block:: yaml